NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/running/local.rst

 .. note::

     The logs are disabled for the mail server since they are too verbose.
-To re-enable them, remove the :code:`logging` section for the email service.
+To re-enable them, remove the :code:`logging` section for the email service in the docker-compose.dev.yml file.